November's Health Genie: Coconut Oil

 Dear Debbie Dry,

 Yes, coconut oil can be used for an array of things.
-It is differentiated form other cooking oils in the fact that it is solid at room temperature and takes longer to go rancid than most other oils--it can have a shelf life of two years or more due to its natural resistance to oxidation.
+It is differentiated from other cooking oils in the fact that it is solid at room temperature and takes longer to go rancid than most other oils--it can have a shelf life of two years or more due to its natural resistance to oxidation.
 Some of its suggested health benefits when consumed include:

 - Helps to regulate blood sugar levels (good for diabetics)